 Though it may seem like everything coming out of the new is negative these days, there are outlets sharing positive, uplifting stories.
 Check out social media accounts like Some Good News, Upworthy, and Good News Network.
 You can also start a text chain with friends and family dedicated specifically to positive story sharing.
 This can help offset some of the worrisome news that may be dominating your regular news sites.

 7. Do something good for yourself

-After reading a news article about the pandemic, you may be left feeling worried or uncertain about your future.
+After reading a news article, you may be left feeling worried or uncertain about your future.
 Prevent yourself from obsessing over these thoughts or spiraling into despair by immediately launching yourself into an uplifting activity right after.
 Go on a walk, call a friend, meditate, or watch a fun tv show.
-Do something that takes your mind off of the pandemic.
+Do something that takes your mind off of current events.
 These are all healthy distractions that will keep you in the present moment.